grodansparadis/vscp-espnow/README.md

 Alpha nodes have a local web server.
 This web server allows for configuration of wifi, esp-now, VSCP, webserver, MQTT and logging etc. It can give technical and status information about the device.
 Initiating of firmware OTA upgrade is possible.
 Both from a secure web server and locally from a file and it can also initiate OTA for Beta/Gamma nodes if they are setup to receive upgrades.

-Alpha nodes can connect with a MQTT HUB to send/receive VSCP events.
+Alpha nodes can connect with a MQTT broker to send/receive VSCP events.

 Alpha nodes optionally have a VSCP tcp/ip link interface that can be used for sending and receiving of VSCP events as an alternative to the MQTT link.